 When many people think of varicose and spider veins, the first image that comes to mind is support stockings and socks.
 Considered the most conservative treatment option, these can sometimes provide enough support to alleviate pain and suffering.
 For some, getting rid of varicose and spider veins may involve simply losing weight and exercising.
 Walking has been shown to be an effective treatment for this condition, and improved skin hygiene can sometimes help.
 However, for those of you with severe cases, you’ll probably need more advanced treatment.
 If propping up your legs or wearing support hose or socks aren’t enough, you’ve got plenty of other treatment options.
 These can include traditional sclerotherapy and newer treatments such as endovenous thermal ablation.
 Sclerotherapy involves injecting a saline solution into a vein, causing it to typically disappear within six weeks.
 A simple and inexpensive procedure, it’s done on an outpatient basis.
 Thermal ablation involves inserting a catheter into the vein, which then delivers energy, forcing the vein to collapse.
 Also done on an outpatient basis, local anesthesia is used for this procedure.

 Get the Help You Need

 If you’re suffering from varicose and spider veins, we can help alleviate your pain.
 If you live in Utah varicose vein treatment is available to help your legs once again look and feel healthy.
+IVC is located in Provo at the Physician’s Plaza on the Utah Valley Hospital campus.
 Schedule an appointment today, and we will be happy to discuss your condition and any available treatment options.